 Jason Brownlee is professor of government at the University of Texas at Austin.
 He is the author of Democracy Prevention: The Politics of the U.S.-Egyptian Alliance (Cambridge University Press, 2012) and Authoritarianism in an Age of Democratization (Cambridge University Press, 2007).
 He is co-author, with Tarek Masoud and Andrew Reynolds, of The Arab Spring: Pathways of Repression and Reform (Oxford University Press, 2015).

-Melani Cammett is Professor of Government at Harvard University.
+Melani Cammett is Clarence Dillon Professor of International Affairs at Harvard University.
 Cammett’s recent books include Compassionate Communalism: Welfare and Sectarianism in Lebanon (Cornell University Press 2014), which won the American Political Science Association (APSA) Giovanni Sartori Book Award and the Honorable Mention for the APSA Gregory Luebbert Book Award; A Political Economy of the Middle East (co-authored with Ishac Diwan, Westview Press 2015); and The Politics of Non-State Social Welfare in the Global South (co-edited with Lauren Morris MacLean, Cornell University Press 2014), which received the Honorable Mention for the ARNOVA book award.
 Her current research projects explore governance and the politics of social welfare, identity politics and the long-term historical roots of distinct development trajectories in the Middle East.

 Amaney Jamal is the Edwards S. Sanford Professor of Politics and director of the Mamdouha S. Bobst Center for Peace and Justice at Princeton University and co-directs the Arab Barometer project.
 She authored Of Empires and Citizens: Pro American Democracy or No Democracy at All?
 (Princeton University Press, 2012) and Barriers to Democracy: The Other Side of Social Capital in Palestine and the Arab World (Princeton University Press, 2007).
 She is co-author of Citizenship and Crisis: Arab Detroit after 9-11 (Russell Sage, 2009) and co-editor of Race and Arab Americans after 9-11: From Invisible Citizens to Visible Subjects (Syracuse University Press, 2008).